UW-Madison-DataScience/2019-01-14-uwmadison-swc/index.md

   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+  If you need help with the setup, please come to <a href = "http://datascience.wisc.edu"> Data Science
+	Hub </a> office hours on January 9th, 2019 (9:30-11:30) or January 10th, 2019 (3-5) in Hub
+	Central of the Discovery Building.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}